Anniekarim29/Anniekarim29/README.md

 ## About Me

-I’m Annie, a Flutter App Developer focused on building **real, production-ready mobile applications**.
+I’m Annie, a Flutter App Developer focused on building real, production-ready mobile applications.

-I work across the **entire app lifecycle** — including UI development, state management, API integration, and deployment for both **Android and iOS**.
+I work across the entire app lifecycle including UI development, state management, API integration, and deployment for both Android and iOS.
-I care about writing clean code, maintaining solid structure, and delivering apps that perform smoothly and can be shipped with confidence.
+I care about clean structure, smooth performance, and apps that can be shipped with confidence.

-## 🧩 What I Build
+## What I Build

-- 📱 Cross-platform mobile applications using **Flutter**
+- Cross-platform mobile applications using Flutter
-- 🔥 Backend-driven apps powered by **Firebase, REST APIs, and Node.js**
+- Backend-driven apps with Firebase, REST APIs, and Node.js
-- 🏗️ Clean, maintainable architectures designed to **scale**
+- Clean, maintainable architectures designed to scale
-- 🎨 Production-ready UI implemented from design to final build
+- Production-ready UI implemented from design to final build
-- 👥 Features built for **real users**, not just demo projects
+- Features built for real users, not just demos

-## 🛠️ Tech Stack
+## Tech Stack

 <p align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flutter/flutter-original.svg" width="40"/>